 Photographer: Si Jubb / www.theguardian.com

 Littlenan’s four-story, three-bedroom house is a full-fledged time capsule from the 90s.
-The atmosphere of the house is more reminiscent of the style of “Britpop” (a style of British rock music of the time) than the atmosphere of the famous pop group “Spice Girls”.
+The atmosphere of the house is more reminisce of the style of “Britpop” (a style of British rock music of the time) than the atmosphere of the famous pop group “Spice Girls”.

 From the full-length cardboard replica of “Peter Andre” (Australian pop singer who was famous in that decade) to decorative toilet roll dolls (which were used to cover and decorate toilet paper rolls), no detail of kitsch decoration of the 90s has been left out.
 This house with a view of the sea is only a few minutes away from the port and the beach.